deeperlearner/pytorch-template/README.md

 ### Project initialization
 Use the `torch_new_project.sh` script to make your new project directory with template files.

+Add this line to ~/.bashrc:
+`export Pytorch_Template=/path/to/Pytorch_Template`
+Add symbolic link at /usr/local/bin so that you can run this script everywhere.
+`sudo ln -s $Pytorch_Template/torch_new_project.sh /usr/local/bin/torch_new_project`

-`torch_new_project.sh ProjectName` then a new project folder named 'ProjectName' will be made.
+`torch_new_project ProjectName` produces a new project folder named 'ProjectName' will be made.
 This script will filter out unneccessary files listed in `copy_exclude`.

 ### Custom CLI options